yongmingyang/tp/docs/tutorials/AddRemark.md

 ## Add `Remark` to the model

-Now that we have all the information that we need, let’s lay the groundwork for propagating the remarks added into the in-memory storage of questionSet data.
+Now that we have all the information that we need, let’s lay the groundwork for propagating the remarks added into the in-memory storage of qAndA data.
 We achieve that by working with the `Person` model.
-Each field in a Person is implemented as a separate class (e.g. a `Name` object represents the questionSet’s name).
-That means we should add a `Remark` class so that we can use a `Remark` object to represent a remark given to a questionSet.
+Each field in a Person is implemented as a separate class (e.g. a `Name` object represents the qAndA’s name).
+That means we should add a `Remark` class so that we can use a `Remark` object to represent a remark given to a qAndA.

 ### Add a new `Remark` class

-Create a new `Remark` in `seedu.medmoriser.model.questionset`.
+Create a new `Remark` in `seedu.medmoriser.model.qanda`.
 Since a `Remark` is a field that is similar to `Address`, we can reuse a significant bit of code.

 A copy-paste and search-replace later, you should have something like [this](https://github.com/se-edu/addressbook-level3/commit/4516e099699baa9e2d51801bd26f016d812dedcc#diff-af2f075d24dfcd333876f0fbce321f25).
 Note how `Remark` has no constrains and thus does not require input validation.